 - Did you know that many superannuation funds have life insurance included?

-Let’s start with the good news: studies1 show that your income peaks between the ages of 45 and 54.
-You’ll potentially be earning more money than ever – but you may also have unexpected or unwelcome expenses, like divorce2.
+By the time you’re in your 40s you’ll potentially be earning more money than you may have previously – but you may also have unexpected or unwelcome expenses, like divorce.
 At this age you might also put retirement planning on the backburner in favour of more pressing financial commitments, such as your home loan and kids’ school fees.
 Use these potential life changes as the impetus to re-evaluate your assets and income and look at how you can maximise savings for your retirement.

 In your 40s, retirement age is still at least 20 years away and, while that seems like plenty of time, your decisions now can help secure your financial future.
-Read on to find out how to save for retirement that favours quality of life in your 40s.
+Read on to find smart ways to save for retirement whilst in your 40s.

 Calculate how much you’ll need for retirement

 Keep tabs on how much you’re likely to need in retirement by checking the retirement standards published quarterly by the Association of Superannuation Funds of Australia (ASFA)2.
 Calculate this against your own super balance to give you an idea of how soon you’ll be able to say goodbye to the 9 to 5.